-Trackway and other mitigations are agreed as part of the event application and permission process.
+To limit the visual impact of the event on the landscape amenity, and particularly to the ground, trackway and other mitigations are agreed as part of the event applications and permission process.
 Parks and events staff walk the site before each event with event producers to agree the site condition.
-All event producers are required to pay a damage deposit prior to the commencement of the events.
+All event producers are required to pay a damage deposit prior to the commencement of the events to contribute to the restoration of the ground.
 Another site assessment takes place post event to agree any restoration works that may be needed.

-Restoration works are undertaken by parks staff using specialist equipment and the costs are deducted from the damage deposit.
+Restoration works are undertaken by dedicated parks staff or trusted contractors using specialist equipment, and the costs are deducted from the damage deposit.
 If costs exceed the damage deposit, Lambeth Council's terms and conditions require that any additional costs are recovered from the event producer.
+We will work robustly with Parks Officers to schedule the works ahead of time to prevent scheduling or availability of contractors delaying necessary works.

 If any works fail during the year, they will be remedied by parks staff based on the common.
-Remedial works to the event sites and the wider common are regularly monitored by specialist sports and amenity turf consultancy Agrostis (see their enclosed August 2022 report) which set out recommendations for maintenance.
+Remedial works to the event sites and the wider common are regularly monitored by specialist sports and amenity turf consultancy Agrostis (see enclosed document 4.6 August 2022) which set out recommendations for maintenance.